AlexWang05/CS1A-Java/README.md

 Hello!
 Welcome to my Code Collection for my CS1A course at *Unnamed College*!

+Please note that proper file structures are not used for ease of viewing on Github.

-Thanks for reading, have fun viewing my code!
+Thanks for reading!